-Alpha-Ville 2012 is opening this weekend on Saturday October 6.
-Presenting to their guests both Alpha-Ville Live and Alpha-Ville Screening, this London based organisation are dedicated to the promotion of digitial culture through their annual festival and wider activies.
+Alpha-Ville 2012 is opening this weekend on Saturday 6 October.
+Presenting to their guests both Alpha-Ville Live and Alpha-Ville Screening, this London based organisation are dedicated to the promotion of digital culture through their annual festival and wider activities.
 As their subtitle suggests, ART, CREATIVE TECH, MUSIC, WEB CULTURE, the weekend seeks to explore all types of digital art.

 1. 38–39°C by Kangmin Kim, U.S.A./South Korea, 2011.

 2. Rear Window Timelapse, Jeff Desom, Remix, 2012, NL, Still 1 – Day.

 3. Not over, Toru Hayai, Animation 2012 Japan.

 4. CARDIA (ÉTUDE OP 2) Sougwen Chung 2012, USA.